eslint/archive-website/docs/2.0.0/user-guide/configuring.md

 * `browser` - browser global variables.
 * `node` - Node.js global variables and Node.js scoping.
 * `commonjs` - CommonJS global variables and CommonJS scoping (use this for browser-only code that uses Browserify/WebPack).
+* `shared-node-browser` - Globals common to both Node and Browser.
 * `es6` - enable all ECMAScript 6 features except for modules.
 * `worker` - web workers global variables.
 * `amd` - defines `require()` and `define()` as global variables as per the [amd](https://github.com/amdjs/amdjs-api/wiki/AMD) spec.